Chapter 8 : By Your Command

 "You're the first girl I've ever met who has taken that attitude," he said between chuckles.
 When I didn't say anything he continued seriously, "it should make you feel good--shows somebody cares about you."

 "A silver snitch can hardly have been cheap," I whispered, staring at the ground, "and what's more, I can't even thank them or get them something in return."

 "Maybe they don't need anything in return.
 Maybe it's enough to try to make you happy," he said resolutely.
-"But if it helps, I don't really like my birthday much, either."

 This statement startled me into looking at him properly.
 His face was set and his eyes were so intense my breath caught.
 His mouth opened as the steel grey eyes flashed with determination, but before he could say anything, a yell caused my head to snap towards the field.